-The University recognizes that severe weather may affect an employee’s ability to travel to and from work.
-Time missed due to inability to travel to work, late arrival, or early departure occasioned by inclement weather shall be accounted for in accordance with the procedures enumerated below.
+The university recognizes that severe weather could affect an employee’s ability to travel to and from work.
+Time missed due to inability to travel to work, late arrival or early departure because of inclement weather will be accounted for in accordance with the procedures below.

-When an employee is delayed or prevented from reporting to work, he or she should make every reasonable effort to notify his or her supervisor/work site as soon as possible in accordance with department procedure.
+When employees are delayed or prevented from reporting to work, they should make every reasonable effort to notify their supervisor/work site as soon as possible in accordance with department procedure.

-If an employee is delayed, absent or leaving early under this policy, he or she must account for the time missed, with the approval of the supervisor, by one of the following methods:
+If employees are delayed, absent or leaving early under this policy, they must account for the time missed, with the approval of their supervisor, by one of the following methods:

-Note: Due to various factors, an adjusted work schedule may not be an available alternative in all situations.
+Note: Due to various factors, an adjusted work schedule might not be an available alternative in all situations.

-Probationary employees may not use accrued vacation during the first six months of service.
-To account for time missed, a probationary employee may use an accrued personal day (in accordance with UM Personnel Policy Manual section PE 504), adjust work schedule or take leave without pay.
+Probationary employees cannot use accrued vacation during their first six months of service.
+To account for time missed, a probationary employee can use an accrued personal day (in accordance with UM Personnel Policy Manual section PE 504), adjust their work schedule or take leave without pay.

-Part-Time or Temporary employees do not accrue vacation or personal days.
-To account for time missed, a part-time or temporary employee may adjust work schedule or take leave without pay.
+Part-time or temporary employees do not accrue vacation or personal days.
+To account for time missed, a part-time or temporary employee can adjust their work schedule or take leave without pay.

-Note: Due to various factors, adustments to an employee's work schedule may not be an available alternative in all situations.
+Note: Due to various factors, adjustments to an employee's work schedule might not be an available alternative in all situations.
 Any adjustments to work schedules require supervisory approval.